MehdiAbbanaBennani/Self-Driving-Car-Nanodegree/Traffic-Sign-Classifier/README.md

 | .00	      			| Stop					 			        	|
 | .00				    | Priority road      							|

-For the third image, the model is relatively sure that this is a Turn left sign (probability of 0.6), and the image does contain a stop sign.
+For the third image, the model is relatively sure that this is a Stop sign (probability of 0.77), and the image does contain a Turn left sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|